Welcome to the boards....We are glad you found us but always sad to see another person with chronic pain.

 Has your Dr. started you on a physical therapy program to help strengthen the muscles around the joints?

-How about doing shots/injections of corticosteroids?
+doing shots/injections of corticosteroids?
 These can be very effective.

 I'm sure it's very hard for you since you were a runner.
 Unfortunately that is an activity that is so hard on our bodies.
 Since this is a long term issue now, hopefully you can substitute it with other activities like walking, hiking, or swimming to stay active.